aws-amplify/docs/docs/lib/auth/fragments/native_common/signout/common.md

 Calling signOut without any options will just delete the local cache and keychain of the user.
 If you would like to sign out of all devices, invoke the signOut api with advanced options.

-[Amazon Cognito now supports token revocation](https://aws.amazon.com/about-aws/whats-new/2021/06/amazon-cognito-now-supports-targeted-sign-out-through-refresh-token-revocation/)  and latest Amplify version will revoke Amazon Cognito tokens if the application is online.
-This means Cognito refresh token cannot be used anymore to generate new Access and Id Tokens.
+[Amazon Cognito now supports token revocation](https://aws.amazon.com/about-aws/whats-new/2021/06/amazon-cognito-now-supports-targeted-sign-out-through-refresh-token-revocation/) and the latest Amplify version will revoke Amazon Cognito tokens if the application is online.
+This means that the Cognito refresh token cannot be used anymore to generate new Access and Id Tokens.

 Access and Id Tokens are short-lived (60 minutes by default but can be set from 5 minutes to 1 day).
 After revocation these tokens cannot be used with Cognito User Pools anymore, however they are still valid when used with other services like AppSync or API Gateway.